How To Master Kindle Keywords And Categories For Free

 By using the two methods above, you do not need to spend a cent on software or how-to ebooks.

-You can get extra categories and find genuine KDP search keywords for your book.
+You can discover categories and find genuine KDP search keywords for your book.

-All you need to do is carefully select your seven keywords and additional categories.
+All you need to do is carefully select your seven keywords and three categories.

-Then you will have your ebook best positioned for buyers to find.
+Then, you will have your book best positioned for buyers to find.

 You can also experiment, change, and refine your keywords and categories at any time.